Cosmological implications of Bumblebee theory on an FLRW background: Abstract

 \section{Abstract}

-We investigate some cosmological implications at background level of the Bumblebee model.
-The phase-space, the critical points and their stability are analyzed in detail applying well-established dynamical system techniques.
-What is more, upon comparison to available supernovae data, the best fit numerical value of the unique free parameter of the model is determined.
-We show graphically all the cosmological quantities of interest versus red-shift, such as the deceleration parameter, dark energy equation of state parameter, etc. The statefinders and the age of the Universe are also computed.
-Finally, a comparison to the $\Lambda$-CDM model is made as well.
+We investigate some cosmological implications at the background level of the Bumblebee model.
+The phase-space, the critical points, and their stability are analyzed in detail, applying well-established dynamical system techniques.
+In addition, upon comparison to the available supernovae and Pantheon+SHOES data, the best-fit numerical value of the unique free parameter of the model is determined.
+We present graphical representations of key cosmological quantities as functions of redshift, including the deceleration parameter and the dark energy equation-of-state parameter.
+The statefinders and the age of the Universe are also computed.
+Finally, a comparison to the $\Lambda$CDM model is made as well.